 The state of Manipur has a good network of roads and can be reached by the Manipur State Road Transport Corporation (MSRTC) services.
 Private buses can also be hired to reach Manipur and nearby states in North East India.

-Manipur has breezy summers, moderate monsoon, and chilly winters, and thus can be visited throughout the year.
+Manipur has breezy summer, moderate monsoon, and chilly winter and thus can be visited throughout the year.
 However, the beginning of the winter season is considered the best time to visit Manipur.
-It is the ideal time for honeymooners and nature lovers to plan a trip to Manipur and spend quality time in pleasant weather.
-Here is the best time to visit Manipur -
+It is ideal for honeymooners and nature lovers to plan a trip to Manipur and spend quality time in pleasant weather.
+Here is the best time to visit Manipur - Read More.

 Summer (April to June)

-Summer in Manipur begins in the month of April and remains till June.
-During this time, the temperature fluctuates between 16°C to 35°C and is perfect to enjoy the beauty of this place.
-The days are sunny with clear skies and you can witness lush greenery and scintillating views of the mountains.
+Summer in Manipur begins in April and remains till June.
+During this time, the temperature fluctuates between 16°C to 35°C, which is perfect for enjoying the beauty of this place.
+The days are sunny with clear skies, and you can witness lush greenery and scintillating views of the mountains.

 Monsoon (July to September)

 The monsoon season in the state of Manipur received moderate rainfall with strong winds.
-If you seek rainy weather and cloudy skies, then plan a visit to Manipur in the monsoon.
+If you seek rainy weather and cloudy skies, plan to visit Manipur in the monsoon.
 Every part of the state exhibits exuberant greenery at this time while the temperature remains around 23°C to 30°C.

 Winter (October to March)

 Winter is the best time to visit Manipur to enjoy the chilly yet pleasant weather.
-The temperature hovers between 4°C and 25°C and the days are moderately warm and the nights are quite cold.
-Take your better half to Manipur during this time to spend romantic time in peace.
+The temperature hovers between 4°C and 25°C, the days are moderately warm, and the nights are pretty cold.
+So you can take your better half to Manipur to spend a romantic time in peace.

 Places to Visit in Manipur